Do you want to attract high-end or affluent customers to your products? How about getting your brand featured in upscale communities?

 They then find themselves months down the road doing another rebrand/redesign.
 Because they skipped the steps to create a more aligned brand.
 That specifically speaks to their ideal customers.

-Curating Your Internal Brand
+Your Internal Brand

-You’ll also use this for when you do collaborations or partnerships.
+You’ll also use this when you do collaborations or partnerships.
 So you can make sure that your brand maintains its integrity and holds true to its vision.

 Your Target Audience

 Having a clear target audience also allows you to curate a focused email list with your biggest fans.
 Who are happy to buy when you send out your newsletter or launch new products.

 Knowing about your competitors isn’t just for snooping on their business.
 But it’s important to know who they are so you can differentiate yourself from them.
 Some business owners think they need to look similar to their competitors.
-When it should be opposite, you want your ideal customers to understand the difference between you and your competitors.
+When it should be the opposite, you want your ideal customers to understand the difference between you and your competitors.
 If you look the same, then you’ll compete on irrelevant things.

 Finding a gap in the market and filling it can be a great win for your business.
 Because you’ll be either the only one doing something different or one of the very few.
 Allowing you to become the go-to, knowing what gaps your brand can fill.
-Will set your business even further apart from competitors.
+It Will set your business even further apart from competitors.

 Your Brand Personality

 The personality of your brand is baked into each interaction your customer experiences in your business.

-Craft Your Brand Story
+Your Brand Story